GianmarcoTurchiano/Object-Oriented-C/readme.md

 }
 ```

+When this function is called on a pointer to a `struct Object`, on any of its extensions, the argument will be reinterpreted as a pointer to a pointer to `struct Class`.
+In fact, the first `sizeof(struct Class*)` bytes of any object are guaranteed to correspond to a `struct Class*`.

-In the `main()`, this function is called at each iteration over an array containing pointers to instances of different classes, ultimately displaying polymorphic behaviour.
+In the `main()`, an array containing pointers to instances of different classes is iterated over, with `print()` being called onto each of its elements in order to display polymorphic behaviour.

 ```
 Iteration #0: <Object: 0x55d8712f42a0>